ePages-de/epages-devportal/_posts/2019/2019-07-02-managing-lets-encrypt-certificates-in-vault.md

 $ certbot register --non-interactive --agree-tos -m webmaster@example.com
 ```

-where `webmaster@example.com` is the mail address we are using to receive e-mail notifications on certificate expirations.
+where `webmaster@example.com` is the email address we are using to receive email notifications on certificate expirations.

 The previous step created some 'state' in `/etc/letsencrypt` inside the container.
 Let's store it in Vault:

 ```bash
 export ACCOUNT_PARENT_PATH=/etc/letsencrypt/accounts/acme-v02.api.letsencrypt.org/directory